It’s a bird…It’s a plane…It’s… a fish?

 The challenge with this paint scheme, aside from the obvious, was getting the blends and fades the way they were intended while trying to keep the correct shapes and the artist’s concept true.
 When Stacy and Trevor first looked at the artist renderings, they noticed there weren’t any hard edges.

-“All of the shapes were faded on the edges, so we had to find a way to make the shapes and soften the edges as we went,” Stacy says.
+“All of the shapes were faded on the edges, so we had to find a way to make the shapes and soften the edges as we went,” Stacy said.
 “It was challenging and took a little more time, but we were able to pull it off.”

 To get those soft edges, the team outlined the shapes with foam tubing.